giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 If app-operator finds a matching AppCatalogEntry CR named `{appCatalog}-{app}-{version}`, it will run more two validation.

-- Cloud provider compatibility (e.g. you can’t install kiam app in azure, for example)
+- Cloud provider compatibility (e.g. you can’t install the azure-ad-pod-identity app in AWS).
-- Namespace restriction (cluster singleton, namespace singleton, fixed namespace) (e.g You can only install cert-manager in the kube-system namespace.)
+- Namespace restriction (cluster singleton, namespace singleton, fixed namespace).

 ## Retry Logic